P2Pvalue/swellrt-android/README.md

 # SwellRT Android

-This is an Android Studio to develop and try the **SwellRT client for Android**.
+This is an Android Studio Project to develop and try the **SwellRT client for Android**.

-Modules in this project are:
+Project modules are:

 - **SwellRT Client Library for Android** (/swell-client-android)
 - **Demo Android app** (/swell-android-demo)